-2. The objects of the Union are to further the interests of amateur golfers and Golf Clubs in the former geographical County of Durham, to promote Golf Championships and Competitions, to arrange golf matches with other Counties and Associations and generally encourage the playing of golf in the County.
+2. The objects of the Union are to further the interests of amateur golfers and Golf Clubs in the former geographical County of Durham (hereinafter called “the County of Durham”), to promote Golf Championships and Competitions, to arrange golf matches with other Counties and Associations and generally encourage the playing of golf in the County.

-3. The Union shall consist of recognised Golf Clubs in the County of Durham whose enrolment in the Union shall be subject to the approval of the Executive Committee.
+3. The Union shall consist of recognised Golf Clubs in the County of Durham whose enrolment in the Union shall be subject to approval of the Executive Committee.
+The Executive Committee shall have power to consider and accept an application to join the Union from a recognised golf club from outside the County of Durham, if the Executive Committee considers it beneficial to the Union to do so.
 Any appeal against the decision of the Executive Committee may be made to the Council.

 4. The governing body of the Union shall be styled "The Council" and the entire management of the Union shall be vested in it.

 5. The Council shall consist of the Officers mentioned in Rule 6, and of representatives of each club in the Union.
 Clubs having 200 adult male playing members, or less, shall have one representative, and clubs with over 200 such members shall have two representatives.
 Notification in writing of each club's representatives shall be given to the Secretary of the Union prior to any meeting of the Council.

 6. The Officers shall consist of the President, a Vice-President or Vice-Presidents not exceeding seven in number and a Treasurer, the Officers shall also include a President-Elect (if nominated under Rule 11), who shall all be elected annually at the Annual Meeting of the Council.